ClickHouse/ClickHouse/docs/en/operations/settings/settings-formats.md

 ### input_format_csv_use_default_on_bad_values {#input_format_csv_use_default_on_bad_values}

-Allow to set default value to column when CSV field deserialize failed on bad value
+Allow to set default value to column when CSV field deserialization failed on bad value

 Default value: `false`.